Skip to main content

 Classroom Safety Basics

 • As the teacher, you must always be present and supervise your meeting.
-Do not leave learners alone or assign a student to be an administrator in your absence; please ensure you can be on your computer for the entire time Zoom is open and your live class is running.
+Do not leave learners unattended or assign a student to act as an administrator in your absence.
+Please ensure you are available on your computer for the entire time Zoom is open and your live class is running.

 • Teachers must have cameras on, and their faces must always be identifiable while teaching a live class.

-• Before running your first class, please be fluent in the essential Zoom features you'll use to manage your classroom and respond quickly if safety or behavior problems arise.
+• Before running your first class, ensure you are familiar with the essential Zoom features you'll use to manage your classroom and respond promptly to any safety or behavioral issues.

-• Only children 3-18 may take Outschool classes.
+• Only children 3-18 may take Outschool classes without permission from Outschool's Trust & Safety team.
 No one outside these age ranges should be allowed in class unless a teacher can verify their identity and child status at the start of every class.
-If a learner is not a child between those ages, please remove them from the classroom using the "block" button, which will immediately notify the Trust & Safety of an adult intruder; that user will be blocked from all classes until Trust & Safety investigates your report.
+If a learner is not a child between those ages, please remove them from the classroom using the "block" button, which will immediately notify Trust & Safety of an adult intruder.
+That user will be blocked from all classes until Trust & Safety investigates your report.

-The same caution should be taken in correspondence with individuals who identify as adults without active learners in private messaging; this concerning behavior should immediately be reported to the Trust & Safety team so the adult can be educated and removed from the platform as necessary.
+The same caution should be exercised in correspondence with individuals who identify as adults but are not active learners in private messaging; this concerning behavior should be reported to the Trust & Safety team immediately so that the adult can be educated and removed from the platform as necessary.
 In all adult (or underage learners) cases, be confident that T&S will investigate and take care of any negative repercussions when you enforce policy and immediately report a violation.
-Failure to remove adults from class (or to report suspicious behaviors by obvious adults on the platform) is considered non-adherence to Outschool Safety Standards.
+Failure to remove adults from class (or to report suspicious behaviors by obvious adults on the platform) is considered a violation of Outschool Safety Standards.

-• To ensure you're admitting the learner who signed up for the class, you'll need to look at the learners' names as shown in your Zoom waiting room and cross-check them against their names on your classroom roster.
+• To ensure you're admitting the learner who signed up for the class, you'll need to review the learners' names as listed in your Zoom waiting room and cross-check them against the names on your classroom roster.
 That also means that you individually check each learner into class and NEVER “admit all” learners at once (do not hit the "Admit All" button).
-If the waiting room names do not reasonably match the roster names of the parent / legal guardian or learner, please use your one-way communication to ask them to change the name to the enrolled name.
-If you are confident that the parent’s name reasonably matches and admit/verify the child, you should update the name on Zoom so other participants can see the child’s name correctly.
+If the waiting room names do not reasonably match the roster names of the parent/ legally authorized guardian or learner, please use your one-way communication to ask them to update the name to the enrolled name.
+If you are confident that the parent’s name reasonably matches and you have admitted or verified the child, you should update the name on Zoom so that other participants can see the child’s name correctly.
 If, after staying in the waiting room, the listed name still does not match either the parent or child, please follow the protocols below:

 • (1) Explain the policy in the waiting room chat and tell the unknown learner that names must match their registration.